microsoft/aed-content-nasa-su20/IntroToPython/0-Introduction.md

 # Learning Path Introduction

-Learning programming can be daunting and potentially boring if you don't know what you can do with.
-This learning path will add excitement to learning to code by adding a NASA twist and giving you real problems that NASA faces.
+The technological world around us thrives on innovation, passion, and persistance.
+When first learning to code, it is important that you identify all three along your journey.

+This learning path introduces you to the world of Python.
+But the goal is not to learn Python, the goal is to understand how Python plays a role in the innovative solutions that NASA creates.
+Through the lens of space discovery, this learning path could ignite a passion to persistently learn, discover, and create so that you too can one day help us all understand a little more about the world beyond our Earth.

-In this learning path, you will:
+Through these ten modules, you will:

 - Learn about and install the tools needed to begin learning programming
 - Learn core programming concepts and apply them to real-life NASA problems